letele/ecmascripts/README.md

 # ecmascripts

-## A collection of JavaScript modules written in Typescript.
+## A collection of ES6 array modules.

 ### Array modules